Accounts payable process: steps, workflow and tips

 - Review requirements carefully: Confirm quotes match your needs and budget before proceeding.

-- Negotiate payment terms: Discuss due dates and flexibility upfront.
-This prevents cash flow surprises later.
+- Negotiate payment terms: Discuss due dates and flexibility upfront to avoid surprises.

-- Set up invoice delivery: Provide a dedicated email address so bills arrive in one place.
+- Set up invoice delivery: Provide a dedicated email address so all bills arrive in one place.

 2. Receiving invoices

-- Early issue detection: Spot problems before they become disputes
+- Spot problems early before they turn into payment disputes

 3. Approving (or disputing) invoices